Step-by-Step ETC Guide for MIRI and NIRCam Coronagraphy of HR8799 b

 For the MIRI target acquisition calculation (Calculation ID: 14, only 4QPM/1550 setup):

-• In the Detector Setup tab, we set the Readout Mode to FASTR1 and the number of Groups per Integration to "10".
+• In the Detector Setup tab, set the Readout Mode to FASTR1 and the number of Groups per Integration to "10".
 With MIRI, TA can be performed using 2 different readout modes: FASTR1 and FASTGRPAVG.
 In general, users should consider using the FASTR1 readout mode; however, for TA with the Lyot coronagraph concerning fainter stars (where longer than the shortest integration times are needed), FASTGRPAVG can be used.
-Given the brightness of our target source and use of the 4QPMs, the FASTR1 readout mode is the appropriate choice.
+Given the brightness of the target source and use of the 4QPMs, the FASTR1 readout mode is the appropriate choice.

 The resulting SNR is ~100 for all the 4QPM TA calculations.